Documentation Decay

 • Accurate.
 No changes needed.
 Update the review date.

 • Update needed.
-Specific steps or labels are wrong.
+Specific steps, labels, or screenshots are wrong.
 Note exactly what needs to change.

 Updating versus archiving